 Image credit: LVP Flickr / Hara Amorós

 Esports News UK editor Dom Sacco breaks down the recent news and rumours involving the Spanish League of Legends Superliga, which is hotting up for 2022.
-We also get the views of British pro player Kasing, someone who has played in both the UK and Spanish leagues.
+We also get the views of British pro players Kasing and Deadly, both of whom have played in the UK and Spanish leagues.

 Viva España.
 I wrote a piece back in 2017 when the Superliga was king of LoL’s European leagues: Why is Spanish League of Legends so popular and what can the UK learn from it?